ravendb/ravendb/docker/readme.md

 ##### How to set a custom config file?

 Mount it as a docker volume and use `--config-path PATH_TO_CONFIG` command line argument in order to use settings file from outside of server directory.

+##### What migration process from 5.4 image looks like?

+Data is stored in a different directory, and needs to be migrated or linked on the update.
+The container is now using the .deb package, which is well documented [here](https://github.com/ravendb/ravendb/blob/v5.4/scripts/linux/pkg/linux-packaging.md).
+The link describes new filesystem locations and permissions.

+We highly recommend migrating your data from legacy data directory to the new one `/var/lib/ravendb/data/`.

+However, running the server using `run-server.sh`, which is an entrypoint for the container, causes to run `link-legacy-datadir.sh` script.
+It checks whether there is data stored in the legacy data directory.
+If so, it tries to create symlink with the new data directory.
+If the permissions are insufficent for the 'ravendb' user (which is running the container) it'll fail with appropriate error message.

+##### How to run as different UID?
+To run with different UID or GID, you need to build the appropriate ubuntu image with these build args (both are optional):

+` --build-arg "RAVEN_USER_ID=999" --build-arg "RAVEN_GROUP_ID=999"`

+The `ravendb` user will use the following UID/GID, it's being set in the .deb package post-installation process.